darshangowdaseetharamaih-lab/Darshan-Seetharamaiah-portfolio/README.md

 ---

 ## 🧠 About Me
-Analytical and results-driven **Finance & Business Analyst** with expertise in **financial planning, business analysis, and data-driven decision support**.
-I specialize in transforming raw financial data into actionable insights through Excel, Power BI, SQL, and SAP.
+Analytical and results-driven **Finance & Business Analyst** with expertise in **financial planning, business analysis, and data-driven decision support**.I specialize in transforming raw financial data into actionable insights through Excel, Power BI, SQL, and SAP.
 Passionate about corporate finance, FP&A, and process optimization in global business environments.

 ---